Real Estate

 Young children (under six years of age) will have the highest risk for health effects because they’re still developing.
 A child absorbs lead easier and faster than adults.

-Babies whose formula or other beverages are mixed with tap water are at risk of exposure to lead because the formula or juice typically contains 40% to 60% water.
+Mixing formula or other beverages with tap water puts babies at risk of lead exposure, as these typically contain between 40% and 60% water.
 The water that older children and adults consume only contains maybe 10% to 20% of their intake because they ingest far more solids than an infant.

 Important: Do not drink water from the hot water faucet or use a hot water tap to mix with baby formula because heated water can contain higher lead concentrations.